medienhaus/medienhaus-frontend/src/assets/data/faq.md

 Before you start your video call, please always make sure that your camera and microphone are working.
 In macOS you can open “Photo Booth” and start a “Movie Recording”.
 Here you can test your video and audio.

 If everything is working fine here, make sure you gave permissions in your browser to the website.
-Please refer to your browser on how to check for permissions to the camera and microphone.
+Please refer to your browser on how to check for permissions for the camera and microphone.

-When using BigBlueButton you can use the audio test before joining the room to make sure everything is working.
+When using **/meet**: You can use the audio test before joining the room to make sure everything is working.
+In the audio test you should be able to hear your audio input with a delay to validate that the microphone is working.

-## How do I share my screen in a videocall?
+## How do I share my screen in a **/meet** video call?

-When using BigBlueButton: On the bottom of the screen you find a row of icons.
+When using **/meet**: On the bottom of the screen you find a row of icons.
 The rightmost icon is to share your screen.
 If you don’t see the button you might need to ask the moderator to grant you the rights to get the role of a presenter.
 Only one person at a time can share their screen.

 ## I found a typo, bug or other thing that needs to be fixed!